icopy-site/awesome-cn/docs/awesome/GoBooks.md

 No matter your level of experience, you'll learn how to think like a Go developer.
 Author Jon Bodner introduces the design patterns experienced Go developers have adopted and explores the rationale for using them.
 You'll also get a preview of Go's upcoming generics support and how it fits into the language.

-- 学习如何在 Go 中编写惯用代码并设计 Go 项目
+- Learn how to write idiomatic code in Go and design a Go project
 - Understand the reasons for the design decisions in Go
-- 为独立开发者或团队设置 Go 开发环境
+- Set up a Go development environment for a solo developer or team
-- 了解如何以及何时使用反射、不安全和 cgo
+- Learn how and when to use reflection, unsafe, and cgo
-- 探索 Go 的特性如何让语言高效运行
+- Discover how Go's features allow the language to run efficiently
-- 知道应该谨慎使用或根本不使用哪些 Go 功能
+- Know which Go features you should use sparingly or not at all

-**进阶书籍**
+**Advanced Books**
 ---

 ### [Building Distributed Applications in Gin](https://www.packtpub.com/product/building-distributed-applications-in-gin/9781801074858)